Mahathi-F-282829/CS425-Computer-Networks/CS425 A3/README.md

 - client.cpp: Contains the entire implementation of the TCP client with detailed comments.
 - README.md: This file, explaining how to compile, run, and understand the code.

-## Contributors and Work Division

-All members contributed equally to this assignment.

-- Rohan (220741)

-- Havish (220879)

-- Vijay (220602)